GreyRook/code-with-style/docs/sass/README.md

 ### Use rem instead of px as a unit for size whenever possible
 #### Explanation
 `rem` refers to `root em`, where `em` refers to the font size.
-That means one `rem` is the font size given to the root element (`<html>`), so when the `<html>` element has a font size of 16px, one `rem` will always be 16px.
+That means one `rem` is the font size given to the root element (`<html>`), so when the `<html>` element has a font size of 16px, one `rem` will be 16px in every child element.
 While the problem with using `em` is that it is relative to the font size of the element in which it is used (so an element with a width of `10em` may be of different absolute width depending on the current font size), `rem` never changes in the context of an html document.
 #### Reasons
 - accessibility – layout can adjust to user font size settings
 - responsive web design – we can easily switch general website size based on media queries